 For example, the executable pattern for Notepad is \notepad.exe.
-All processes whose executable is named notepad.exe and that are located in any arbitrary directory are enabled.
+All processes whose executable is named notepad. exe and that are located in any arbitrary directory are enabled.

 - 7. If you are testing a desktop application and you want to use a command line pattern in combination with the executable file, type the command line pattern into the Command Line Pattern text box. - 8.
 To test a web application or a mobile web application, if you have not set an application configuration for the current project, select one of the installed browsers or mobile browsers from the list. - You can also click Change to open the Select Application dialog box and then select the browser that you want to use. - 9.
-If you are testing a web application, type the address of the web application into the Navigate to URL - 10.
-If you are testing a web application against Mozilla Firefox or Google Chrome, and a proxy is used for the connection with the web, specify the proxy in the Proxy field.
+If you are testing a web application, type the address of the web application into the Navigate to URL text box. - 10.
+To detect any visual breakpoints for a web application, click Edit Browser Sizes.